kvali7/SML_Final_COVID19/README.md

-# Relating number of COVID19 cases in the US with social-distancing measures
+# Changes in COVID19 cases in the US with social-distancing measures

 link to the Project's Repo:
 https://github.com/kvali7/SML_Final_COVID19